 Disney Springs Construction Updates:

-City Works Eatery & Pour House is a new sports bar/restaurant opening this Summer and its neighbor, the NBA Experience is also opening during the same period.
+City Works Eatery & Pour House is a new sports bar/restaurant opening soon, while its neighbor, the NBA Experience just opened in 2019.
 With more people coming to Disney Springs than ever before, work is also being done on a new parking garage across the street.
 And we still have the new Cirque du Soleil show coming at some point.

 Disney Springs Construction Updates

-In Disney Springs there is plenty of construction still going on including new restaurants like City Works Eatery & Pour House, the NBA Experience and the new Parking Garage.
+In Disney Springs there is a little bit of construction still going on including new restaurants like City Works Eatery & Pour House, and a second Ample Hills location in Disney World.

-City Works Eatery & Pour House: Fall 2019
+City Works Eatery & Pour House: Spring 2020

 That wraps up our Walt Disney World construction updates page.
-Keep checking back the individual links to each updates page on a regular basis as we’ll be updating things on a weekly basis.
+Keep checking back the individual links to each update page on a regular basis as we’ll be updating things as soon as we can!

 I want to know what you think about the different construction projects in Disney World…